-Using Instant Checkmate wasn't nearly as simple as we would have liked.
-Getting started with a search is easy - just enter the information you know about your subject in the search bar on the company's homepage.
-You’ll be prompted with several pop-ups that ask you details about the person you're searching to help refine your results.
-These include the gender of the individual searched for, and other known relatives.
+Using Instant Checkmate wasn't nearly as simple as it should be.
+Getting started with a search is easy - enter the information you know about your subject in the search bar on the company's homepage.
+Next, you'll be prompted with several pop-ups asking for details about the person you're searching for to help refine your results.
+These include the gender of the individual searching for and other known relatives.

-Along the way, there are multiple stops that indicate that graphic content may be revealed, and have you check the box.
-This happens multiple times during the search.
-Call us suspicious, but we postulate that this is done to build up the search, and get users more invested in it- both emotionally and time wise- so that they will pay when finally the pricing is revealed.
+Along the way, multiple stops indicate that graphic content may be revealed and have you check the box.
+This happens numerous times during the search.
+Perhaps this is done to build up the search and get you more invested in it- emotionally and time-wise- so that you'll pay when the pricing is finally revealed.

-After those pop-ups come more pop-ups, though.
-These warn you about the graphic details you might uncover in an Instant Checkmate report in a way that's overhyped and annoying.
-It might be okay if there was just one warning, but we encountered more than five such pop-ups before we were ultimately able to view a report.
+After those pop-ups come more pop-ups, though, these warn you about the graphic details you might uncover in an Instant Checkmate report in a way that's overhyped and annoying.
+It might be okay if there was just one warning, but you might encounter as many as five such pop-ups before finally viewing a report.

 Things get better once you finally arrive at a report.
-We found that the information we looked at was largely accurate, although there was an occasional inaccuracy around past addresses and licenses.
-Criminal records are given a likelihood score, which was a nice reminder that Instant Checkmate isn't guaranteed to be correct.
+This includes primarily accurate information (mistakes occur), especially regarding addresses.
+In addition, criminal records are given a likelihood score, a friendly reminder that Instant Checkmate isn't guaranteed to be correct.

-Instant Checkmate has an Android app, but not an iOS app, which is a miss to not include the other popular smartphone platform.
-Users in the Google Play Store give it high marks with a rating of 4.3 out of 5 stars with praise for the ease of use, and accuracy of the data, with the occasional frustration on logging in, and the lack of depth of info found.
+Instant Checkmate has an Android app but not an iOS app, which is a miss not to include the other popular smartphone platform.
+Users in the Google Play Store give high marks with a rating of 4.3 out of 5 stars with praise for the ease of use, and accuracy of the data, with the occasional frustration on logging in and the lack of depth of info found.

 Instant Checkmate offers support by phone and email from 10 am to 10 pm Eastern Monday to Friday.
 If you're having trouble signing up for the service or finding a report, you can turn to the online help center for tutorial videos and answers to common questions.
-One thing we liked is that it's easy to cancel your Instant Checkmate subscription at any time.
+In addition, it's relatively easy to cancel your Instant Checkmate subscription anytime.

 It's also worth noting that Instant Checkmate makes it easy to remove yourself from its search database.
 Most other 'People search' tools hide this option, but it's right in the footer on the Instant Checkmate website.
 Typically, your data is removed within two days after you submit an opt-out request.

-Instant Checkmate’s website is secured with Norton Symantec and all payment data is transferred using 256-bit encryption.
-Since all of the data on the site is available through public records, there’s relatively little emphasis on keeping reports secure.
-The connection is also a secure SSL (opens in new tab) connection that uses “A private and safe 128-bit encrypted connection.”
+Instant Checkmate’s website is secured with Norton Symantec, and all payment data is transferred using 256-bit encryption.
+Since all of the information on the site is available through public records, there’s relatively little emphasis on keeping reports secure.
+The connection is also a secure SSL connection that uses “A private and safe 128-bit encrypted connection.”

 Instant Checkmate is one of the more reliable people search tools available.
-However, it’s a bit pricey compared to competitors like US Search (opens in new tab).
-US Search costs just $19.86 per month for unlimited reports.
-We’d recommend Instant Checkmate if you can afford it, though, since we found the information to be much more accurate than what you get with US Search.
+However, it’s a bit pricey compared to competitors like US Search.
+For example, US Search costs just $19.86 per month for unlimited reports.
+If you can afford it, go with Instant Checkmate since this information tends to be much more accurate than what you get with US Search.

-If you need a Fair Credit Reporting Act (FCRA) compliant background check, consider another service like GoodHire (opens in new tab) or Checkr (opens in new tab).
-Both of these platforms are significantly more expensive and charge on a per-search basis, but the data can be used for employment and rental application decisions.
+If you need a Fair Credit Reporting Act (FCRA) compliant background check, consider another service like GoodHire or Checkr.
+Both platforms are significantly more expensive and charge on a per-search basis, but the data can be used for employment and rental application decisions.

 Instant Checkmate is an affordable people search finder that provides relatively accurate information.
-One of the best things about this service is that you get a huge range of data compared to similar search tools.
-Running a search with Instant Checkmate is quite frustrating since you have to click through more than a dozen pop-ups before you can see the final report- even as a paying subscriber.
-For those that can overlook this uber annoying flaw though, Instant Checkmate is otherwise relatively easy to use with comprehensive results.
+One of the best things about this service is that you get a massive range of data compared to similar search tools.
+Unfortunately, running a search with Instant Checkmate is quite frustrating since you have to click through more than a dozen pop-ups before seeing the final report- even as a paying subscriber.
+For those that can overlook this uber annoying flaw, though, Instant Checkmate is otherwise relatively easy to use with complete results.